edulinq/autograder-server/docs/tutorials/create-a-course.md

 ]
 ```

-TEST
+*Sidenote:*
 Note that our assignment config is missing the `invocation` field that tells the autograder how to run the grader program/script.
 For canonical Python grader images (`edulinq/grader.python-*`),
-the autograder already understands how to unvoke those.
+the autograder already understands how to invoke those.
 If you put in your invocation manually, it would be:
 ```json
 {